 But, here’s a vital distinction: at that time, SEO wasn’t a marketing strategy, but a straightforward way that anybody could use to get popular.
 For example, all you had to do was repeat the same instance of a particular keyword a bunch of times, and your page would rank number one in SERPs.
 It was that easy!

-However, starting with 2003, Google realized the divisive way businesses were using the search engine, so it decided to add new ranking factors into the equation to prevent scams and opportunism.
+However, starting with 2003, Google realised the divisive way businesses were using the search engine, so it decided to add new ranking factors into the equation to prevent scams and opportunism.
 They’ve also added new rules and penalties for those sites that employed unethical practices, such as keyword stuffing, duplicating their content or buying links.

 The State of SEO in 2018